-Never has hunting prairie dogs been so easy for the hunters.
+Never has prairie dog hunting in Colorado been so easy for the hunters.
 Work on your marksmanship from the comfort and convenience of our custom Prairie Trailer with canopy, 8 built-in shooting benches, stabilization jacks and fold out easy up-and-down stairs.
 We will take you to a specially selected site, set and detach the trailer from the vehicle and let you hunt to your hearts content!

 Why Hunt Prairie Dogs